ufieeehw/IEEE2015/ros/ieee2015_simulator/scripts/xmega_sim/readme.md

 or
 sudo apt-get install socat

+For proper use must disable password requirement when running with sudo for file 'xmega_communication_sim.py'

+HOW TO:
+	sudo visudo -f /etc/sudoers.d/90-cloudimg-ubuntu
+	youruserame ALL=(ALL) NOPASSWD: local/path/to/file/python xmega_communication_sim.py
+	or,
+	youruserame ALL=(ALL) NOPASSWD: ALL --> Not safe but works as last resort

 To launch full simulation run the bash script titled 'main_start.sh'
-- DO NOT RUN WITH SUDO --> For some reason when it is run as admin the ROS side won't work

-Running 'main_start.sh' will pop up two new terminal windows.
+Running 'main_start.sh' will pop up three new terminal windows.

-	Step 1.
-XMEGA SIMULATOR Window --> Enter root password to launch Xmega Sim
+	1. XMEGA SIMULATOR

-	Step 2.
-ROS SIMULATOR window --> Turn on or leave off
+	2. ROS SIMULATOR

-	Step 3.
-Once XMEGA SIMULATOR is on, return to orignal terminal window to auto launch the xmega_driver launch file

-	Step 4.
-Watch the magic happen
+	3. xmega_driver Launch File

+All these subprocesses can be stopped with ctrl-C and restarted from the same terminal window Works as a way to pause and start once originally open

 TO DO:

-	1. Automate entire process --> Cannot do as long as running 'main_start.sh' as root crashes 'ROS_send.py' or
-								Figure out a way to access tty ports when not 										running as root

-								One of those solutions can automate process

-	2. Parse Types in 'ROS_send.py' to send all possible codes through xmega_driver
+	1. Parse Types in 'ROS_send.py' to send all possible codes through xmega_driver

-	3. Impliment as Unit Test --> requires fulll automation
+	2. Impliment as Unit Test